What every DFM wants from a platform

-For example, where automatic rebalancing options are available, they can be set up on a monthly or quarterly basis by DFMs to make the process easier.
+For example, where automatic rebalancing options are available, they can often be set up on a monthly or quarterly basis by DFMs to make the process easier.

-DFMs also want the ability to manage their on-platform model portfolios in bulk across multiple clients and adviser firms.
+DFMs also often want the ability to manage their on-platform model portfolios in bulk across multiple clients and adviser firms.
 This bulk management functionality means it’s not necessary to make changes at an individual level, making the process quicker and reducing the administrative burden on DFMs.

 Different platforms have different ways of remunerating DFMs and advisers.
-Where fees can be paid by the platform, directly to the adviser and the DFM, in the appropriate portion, it makes it more convenient for both parties.
+Where fees can be paid by the platform, directly to the adviser and the DFM, in the appropriate portions, it makes it more convenient for both parties.

 Such an approach adds to the appeal of a platform by reducing the administrative burden and speeding up the remuneration process for all concerned.

 As DFMs become a more prevalent and important part of platform offerings, providers and advisers need to ensure that they offer the toolset they need to do their job effectively.